dharshanpt/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:
-1. Create Campaign – Deploy smart contract with goal, deadline, and details.
+### step 1:

+A project owner starts a campaign with a funding goal and deadline.
+### step 2:

-2. Contribute Funds – Backers send funds to the smart contract.
+Contributors can send ETH to the campaign.
-3. Check Outcome (After Deadline) –
+### step 3:

-4. If goal met → funds go to creator.
+If the goal is met before the deadline, funds are released to the project owner.
+### step 4:

-5. If goal not met → backers can refund.
+If the goal is not met, contributors can withdraw their funds.
-6. Withdraw/Refund – Creator withdraws or backers claim refund.
-7. Ensure Transparency – All actions are logged on blockchain.

 ## Program:
 #### Developed by: Prem Kumar G